jupyter/nbviewer.org-deploy/README.md

 Improvements I would like to see:

 - script fastly API, so that old instances don't need to be destroyed before creating new ones
-- script creation of new machines with `docker-machine`, which would remove the `ssh` part because all docker commands could be executed locally (like it was when we used `carina`).